Flint Water Quality at a Glance

 Infrastructure Progress

-• Monitoring Systems: Six water quality monitoring stations installed throughout the city provide virtually instantaneous and ongoing assessments of water quality.
+- Monitoring Systems: Six water quality monitoring stations installed throughout the city provide virtually instantaneous and ongoing assessments of water quality.
 City of Flint

 Water Source and Treatment

-• Current Water Source: Flint now receives water from the Great Lakes Water Authority (Lake Huron).
+- Current Water Source: Flint now receives water from the Great Lakes Water Authority (Lake Huron) with a backup emergency connection to the Genesee County Drain Commission.
 City of Flint

-• Treatment Facility: A new high-tech chemical injection facility is located near where water from the Great Lakes Water Authority combines with water from the Genesee County Drain Commission.
+- Treatment Facility: A new high-tech chemical injection facility is located near where water from the Great Lakes Water Authority combines with water from the Genesee County Drain Commission.
 Water Plant staff monitor the system around the clock.
 City of Flint

 Recommendations for Flint Residents

-Use Filtered or Bottled Water
+Use Filtered Water for Peace of Mind

 Get Your Water Tested